The Eric and Wendy Schmidt Center

 8:30 - 9:00 am -- Registration and breakfast

-9:30 - 10:00 am -- Invited talk: Decoding human cell and tissue architectures - from spatial proteomics to whole cell modeling
+9:30 - 10:00 am -- Invited talk: Decoding human cell and tissue architectures - from spatial proteomics to whole cell modelling

 Emma Lundberg, Stanford University